 I live with my funky cats Fred and Maceo in Northeast Minneapolis.
-I’m currently working as a substitute teacher in the local schools, offering music lessons to students in my community, and writing and recording new music in my home studio.
+I teach band, orchestra, drumline, and piano classes at Patrick Henry High School, maintain a studio of private students, and produce music in my home studio.
 In my free time, I love reading books, collecting and fixing instruments, skateboarding, and pondering the strange and beautiful nature of human existence.

 I grew up in Whitefish Bay, Wisconsin and started playing the guitar when I was 8 years old.
 I learned saxophone and started playing in the school band at 10, and at 14, I made my first band with some friends from my choir class.
 Throughout my high school years, I performed regularly with the band Fforte Adore, and we released two records, available on bandcamp.